ROI Calculator

 How is ROI calculated?

 ROI is calculated by subtracting the initial invested amount from the final returned amount (net gain), and then dividing that result by the initial invested amount.
 This figure is then multiplied by 100 to express it as a percentage.
-The formula is: ROI = ((Returned Amount - Invested Amount) / Invested Amount) × 100.
+The formula is: ROI = ((Returned Amount - Invested Amount) / Invested Amount) x 100.
+For example, investing $10,000 and receiving $15,000 back gives an ROI of 50%.

 What is a good ROI?

-A good ROI is generally considered to be positive, indicating a profitable investment.
-However, what constitutes a 'good' ROI varies significantly by asset class, risk level, and time horizon.
-For example, a 7-10% annualized ROI is often considered good for diversified stock portfolios, while real estate might target 10-15%, and venture capital much higher (20%+).
+A good ROI varies significantly by asset class, risk level, and time horizon.
+For diversified stock portfolios, a 7-10% annualized ROI is considered good.
+Real estate might target 10-15% annualized, and venture capital much higher (20%+).
+Always compare annualized ROI rather than total ROI to fairly evaluate investments held for different periods.

 What is annualized ROI?